Accounting Basics

 Since the IASB has taken the position of the IASC, there has been tremendous movement in the direction of the development of a single, comprehensive, and high-quality set of worldwide accounting standards.

-The United States of America, Japan (where adoption on a voluntary basis is permitted), and China (which claims it is moving towards IFRS) are the only major capital markets that do not have an IFRS requirement since the European Union has approved the IFRS.
+The United States of America, Japan (where adoption voluntarily is permitted), and China (which claims it is moving towards IFRS) are the only major capital markets that do not have an IFRS requirement since the European Union has approved the IFRS.

-As of 2022, there were 144 countries that mandated the use of IFRS for all or the majority of publicly listed firms and 12 jurisdictions that permitted the use of IFRS
+As of 2022, 144 countries mandated the use of IFRS for all or the majority of publicly listed firms, and 12 jurisdictions permitted the use of IFRS

 In the meantime, it is essential to have a comprehensive understanding of the similarities and differences between U.S. generally accepted accounting principles (GAAP) and international financial reporting standards (IFRS), given that American investors and companies routinely invest trillions of dollars outside the United States.